oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 - modify the name of an existing category
 - assign an existing product with the id 42 to the category
 - assign an existing product 57 to the category and update its name
-- create a new product named "Wedges" and assign it to the category
+- create a new product named `Wedges` and assign it to the category

 At the end of the request, the updated category contains exactly the three specified products.